ngir/githubbranches/README.md

 Fill application.properties :
 - git.organization : GitHub organization's name
 - git.user : GitHub user's nickname
-- git.token : GitHub personal access token, to grand access to your GitHub account https://github.com/settings/tokens
+- git.token : GitHub personal access token, to grant access to your GitHub account https://github.com/settings/tokens
 - git.branch : The GitHub branch we're looking for
 - proxy.isEnabled : Set to true if a proxy is needed to access the internet
 - proxy.url : Proxy's url, only needed if proxy.isEnabled is set to true